ChristopherAndrewTopalian/CATopalian_JavaScript_Class/README.md

 2. Choose Download ZIP
 3. Save the Zip File
 4. Extract All
-5. Double click the HTML file to start the App
+5. Double click the .md file to start the App

 ---